 Keep reading to learn the best way to water in spring and summer.

-You don’t want to begin watering too early in spring.
+You don’t want to begin watering too early in spring, especially in Davidson County.

 Wait until your grass shows signs of wilting.
 This might not happen until late spring or even early summer.

 If you water too early in the spring, you are encouraging shallow root growth, meaning your grass will not be able to withstand the heat or drought of summer.
 Shallow root growth may also result in a brown and dry lawn throughout the picnic and patio season.

 How Often Should You Water in the Spring?

 April showers bring May flowers, right?
 When spring comes around, you need to start thinking about getting your lawn ready for summer.
 When watering your lawn in spring, your goal is to promote deep root growth.
 To do this: